farbod2015/javascript/Rapid JavaScript Training.md

             console.log('executed!');
         })(); // or }());
         ```
-    * it prevents the code from polluding the global namespace
+    * it prevents the code from polluting the global namespace
-    * we can use unary operators insteat of parantheses:
+    * we can use unary operators instead of parentheses:
         ```javascript
         +function () {
             console.log('executed!');